TRADITIONAL MOUNTAINEERING

 "A map doesn't do any good," he said, "if people don't know where they are."

 Just having a map is definitely a help, as long as the users know where they are in relation to the map.
-But Speik advised that a compass is invaluable, and a Global Positioning System can also be useful.
+But Speik advised that a map and compass used together is invaluable, and an inexpensive GPS receiver can lead you back to your car..

 Speik added that Central Oregonians have a distinct advantage in that the multitude of sno-parks in the area gives adventurers a great starting point, as well as a safe place to park their car.